lysolaka/qd-python/list3/tasks.md

 Hint – use numpy and matplotlib libraries.

 ## Player class (interactive Scrabble calculator)
-Write a program with the same functionality as in List 1 (ADD LINK TODO!).
+Write a program with the same functionality as in [List 1](https://github.com/lysolaka/qd-python/blob/main/list1/tasks.md#scrabble-score-calculator).
 It should be realized as a `Player` class, where each player is a separate instance.
 Inside it stores the score of the player and has a method for calculating the score of a given word.
 Make a simple text UI.